braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_registration.md

 ## Two ways to Check a Users Push Registration State:
 1. __User Profile__: Individual user profiles can be accessed through the Braze dashboard by selecting User Search from the right sidebar.
 Here, you can look up user profiles by email address, phone number, or external user ID.
 Once in a user profile, under the Engagement tab, you can view a user's push registration state. <br><br>
 2. __Rest API Export__: Individual user profiles can be exported in the JSON format using the users/export/ [segment][segment] or [identifier][identifier] endpoints by using Braze’s REST API.
-Braze will return a push tokens object, that contains push enablement information per device, as well as an additional `notifications_enabled` parameter that will signify if a user blocked notifications from displaying (the [previous Android SDK][1] version does not have the `notifications_enabled` parameter).
+Braze will return a push tokens object, that contains push enablement information per device, as well as an additional `notifications_enabled` parameter that will signify if a user blocked notifications from displaying (the previous Android SDK version does not have the `notifications_enabled` parameter).

 ## Push Token Management